What Does Sewer Line Replacement Actually Cost?

 What About Permits?

 Permits are non-negotiable for most sewer replacement projects.
 Depending on your city or county, you may need a plumbing permit, a sewer tap/connection permit, and a right-of-way permit if the work reaches the street.
-Expect to pay anywhere from $25 for a simple repair permit to $1,000 or more for a full connection permit in larger municipalities.
+Expect to pay anywhere from $30 for a basic plumbing permit in many markets, up to $600 to $1,800 in high-cost cities, with some excavation permits exceeding $2,000 when right-of-way work is involved.
 Your contractor typically handles this, but always confirm it's included in the quote.

 Traditional Excavation vs. Trenchless Replacement